rozek/node-red-contact-form-examples/README.md

 ### Installation ###

-This feedback mechanisms may be used as follows:
+This feedback mechanism may be used as follows:

 * import [this flow](feedback.json) into your Node-RED instance
 * copy all assets files into a subfolder `feedback` within your Node-RED working directory